lucas-mior/brn2/cbase/c-guidelines.md

 - Avoid `goto`.
 Use it only for common cleanup logic.

 ### Return value for errors
-- Most functions should be writen in a way that they can't fail.
-They either return/do the right thing, or they exit the program.
-Actually, most functions are really impossible to fail (unless hardware error, but we can't detect that anyway), so they should never exit nor return error.
-For library-like code, it is necessary to not exit from the program, but assertions from `cbase/assertions.h` are welcome.
-The only exception is memory allocation: as of now, we don't handle out of memory conditions, always exit if fail (see `cbase/memory.h` and `cbase/memory.c`).
+- Only model failures that callers can reasonably handle.
+Programmer errors should be asserted with `cbase/assertions.h`.
+Unrecoverable application errors may print a diagnostic and exit.
+Out of memory is currently unrecoverable and should always exit; see `cbase/memory.h` and `cbase/memory.c`.

+- Functions that cannot fail should not return an error value.

-- Functions that return an index, or another form of non negative integer, can return -1 (or other negative number if already available) to indicate that the function failed.
+- Functions that return an index, count, length, file descriptor, or another non-negative integer result may return a negative value to report failure.
+  These functions must use a signed return type.
   * Check for errors in those functions by doing:
     ```c
     if ((idx = my_function()) < 0) {
         // error condition
     }
     ```

-- Functions that return a pointer can return NULL in case they fail: use this pattern when an optional object is not available.
+- Functions that return a pointer may return `NULL` when the natural result is optional or absent, such as lookup/find functions.
+Do not use `NULL` for general failure when the caller may need to know why the operation failed.

-- Use bool only for predicates.
-Names like is_*, has_*, can_*, contains_*,
+- Use `bool` only for predicates.
+Names like `is_*`, `has_*`, `can_*`,
-  matches_* should return boolean answers.
+  `contains_*`, and `matches_*` should return boolean answers.
 Failure to answer the question should usually be impossible, asserted, or represented some other way.

 - Use signed integer status for fallible actions.
-Names like read_*, write_*, parse_*, rename_*, init_*, open_*, build_*, resolve_*, normalize_* should
+Names like `read_*`, `write_*`, `parse_*`, `rename_*`, `init_*`, `open_*`, `build_*`,
-  return a signed status/result.
-0 means success when there is no payload;
+  `resolve_*`, and `normalize_*` should return a signed status/result. `0`
-  non-negative values may be successful counts/indices/lengths; negative values are errors.
-Then the user can use a function to get the error string by negating the error returned.
+  means success when there is no payload; non-negative values may be successful counts, indices, lengths, or other results; negative values are errors.

+- Convert libc `errno` to the project convention at the boundary.
+For example, after a failing libc call, capture `errno` immediately and return `-errno` or the equivalent project error code.

+- Project/domain errors should also be negative values.
+Define positive error constants and return their negation, so callers can pass `-err` to an error string function.

 - Use out-parameters when the natural return value is data.
-For operations that need to return a pointer, string, struct, or multiple outputs, return the status code and write the result through an out-parameter.
-Keep NULL returns for optional lookup/not-found-style APIs where the caller genuinely does not care why it was absent.
+For operations that need to return a pointer, string, struct, or multiple outputs, return the status/result code and write the data through out-parameters.

 ## More on if expressions
 Don't use logical negation and equality for bounds checking: